-The following is a description of the principal plan provisions used in calculating the liabilities of the Miscellaneous 2.5% at 55 Risk Pool.
+The following is a description of the principal plan provisions used in calculating the liabilities of the Safety 3.0% at 55 Risk Pool.
 Plan provisions are divided based on whether they are standard, Class 1, Class 2 or Class 3 benefits.
 Standard benefits are applicable to all members of the risk pool while Class 1, 2 or 3 benefits vary among employers.
-Provided at the end of the listing is a table providing the percentage of members participating in the pool that are subject to each benefit.
+Provided at the end of the listing in Appendix C is a table showing the percentage of members participating in the pool that are subject to Class 1 benefits.